Chieze-Franklin/devsig/README.md

 ## Getting Started
 - Install globally `npm install --global devsig`
-- Run `devsig start` to get started
+- Run `devsig start` to get the service up and running
-- Continue using your machine as usual while the daemon runs.
+- Continue using your machine as usual while the service runs.
+- Run `devsig report` to generate a report from all the data the service has gathered thus far

 ## Monitors
 A monitor is a service that runs in the background and constantly monitors a particular user or system behavior.